Loading...

 Discover how to get MCAT accommodations, understand eligibility criteria, and increase your chances of securing the accommodations you need to level the playing field.
 Let’s unlock your true potential and conquer the MCAT together!

-Understanding the medical conditions that qualify for support for MCAT accommodations is essential.
+It is essential for you to understand the medical conditions that qualify for support for MCAT accommodations.
 The Association of American Medical Colleges (AAMC) recognizes a range of disabilities and qualifying needs for which accommodations may be provided.
-Here are some common conditions that are eligible for MCAT accommodations:
+Here are some common conditions that are eligible for AAMC MCAT accommodations:

 Physical disabilities, such as mobility impairments, chronic pain conditions, or motor function limitations, can significantly impact test-taking abilities.
-Accommodations may include adjustable furniture, wheelchair accessibility, or additional breaks for comfort and movement.
+AAMC MCAT accommodations may include adjustable furniture, wheelchair accessibility, or additional breaks for comfort and movement.

 Learning disabilities, such as dyslexia, attention-deficit/hyperactivity disorder (ADHD), or processing disorders, can affect reading, comprehension, or information processing.
 Accommodations may involve extended time, reading assistance, or assistive technology to level the playing field.